As the world continues to be online because of COVID-19, everyone is asking: how are we going to improve workplace collaboration?

 Tackling workplace collaboration relies on three things: your company culture, workspace, and technology.

-Across these categories, we have identified a few tips that will help you improve workplace collaboration and help your institution to become more engaging, more resourceful, and more profitable.
+Across these categories, we have identified a few tips that will help you improve workplace collaboration.
+The suggestions below will help your company to become more engaging, resourceful, and profitable.

 1. Inspire from the top down

 The number one thing that any leader can do to improve workplace collaboration is to lead by example.
 Instead of using mass emails, executives should begin using workplace collaboration tools when communicating with employees.
-This not only opens up new lines of communication from the bottom up, but also inspires employees to follow along and use these tools for their own projects.
+This inspires employees to use these tools for their own projects.

 2. Align around a shared vision and purpose

-Collaboration has the benefit of opening up employees’ eyes to the larger role that they play within the organization, but the association also goes the other way.
-When employees understand the role they play in helping the organization meet its goals—and the role that collaboration plays to advance this purpose—they are more likely to make a meaningful contribution in the team setting.
+Collaboration has the benefit of opening up employees’ eyes to the larger role that they play within the organization.
+When employees understand the role they play in helping the organization meet its goals—and the role that collaboration plays to advance this purpose—they are more likely to make a meaningful contribution.

 3. Foster friendships

-Employees are more likely to be willing to collaborate and provide each other with critical feedback when they have developed a close friendship.
-For example, women who strongly agree they have a best friend at work are more than twice as likely to be engaged (63%) compared with the women who say otherwise (29%).
+Employees are more likely to be willing to collaborate and provide each other with critical feedback when they have developed a friendship.
+Women who have a best friend at work are more than twice as likely to be engaged (63%) compared with the women who say otherwise (29%).
 Organizational leaders can help foster these friendships within the company culture by encouraging interaction.